 Beaded circles, are dotted across bags and leather clothing, in the Otjozondjupa area of Namibia.
 These motifs also occur amongst the Khalahari San of South Africa indicative of the transfer of ideas.
 One can speculate that this circular symbol represents waterholes.
 Or, suggest entoptic designs seen during trance.
 According to Eastwood (2006:158) “One may argue that the circular motif, or dot, is generally an image which is part of an altered state of consciousness”.

-The San left their light footprint on what they have shared with others: In Southern Africa amongst traditional healers, the magical function of beads is still acknowledged today as they are interred with the shamans or healers who once wore them.
+The San left their light footprint on what they have shared with others: In Southern Africa amongst traditional healers, the magical function of beads is still acknowledged today and bead work is interred with the shamans or healers who once wore them.
 Besides this, the way these healers are buried in a seated position, is the same manner used by the San, who for millennia bartered their knowledge of healing and rainmaking functions with the Nguni people.

 Cumes.
 D. 2004.
 Africa in my bones.
 A surgeon’s odyssey into the spirit world of African healing.
 ABC press.
 Cape Town.